horus/p4h/README.md

 Download the Helix Core C/C++ API [here](https://www.perforce.com/downloads/helix-core-c/c-api).

-While `p4api/include` may contain the up-to-date version of the header files, feel free to replace them.
+Place up-to-date version of the header files into `p4api/include`.
 You also need to put the libs into the corresponding directory, check `extra-lib-dirs` in `package.yaml`.

 ### macOS